 The loft offers the ideal solution to anyone who is searching for extra storage space in their home, but how many of us use the space to its best advantage?
 Few people seem to realise that you can install a professional storage solution in the average loft for around £150 all in.
 Loft boards have a tongue-and-groove construction so they link together to form a solid, safe floor that you can walk on without watching your step.

-Standard boards are commonly available in two sizes: 2,400mm x 600mm and 1,220mm x 320mm; both are 18mm thick.
+Standard boards are commonly available in two sizes: 2,400mm x 600mm and 1,220mm x 320mm; and either 18mm or 22mm thick.
 The larger boards are available from your local timber merchant and are the cheapest and easiest way to create a loft floor.
 The main problem with these particular boards is actually getting them into the loft in the first place.
 Even when they have been cut down to suit the joists, these boards are often much too large to get through the average loft hatch.
-If you have a large loft to board then it may be worth extending the loft hatch to take the bigger boards it will save you a lot of work in the long run.
 The smaller boards are sold in DIY stores.
 Prices vary a great deal for a pack of three boards, so it is certainly well worth visiting a few different outlets in order to get the best deal.

 1. Measure the area you plan to board out (multiply the width of the loft by its length).
 Take measurements in metres, this makes it easier when you are buying boards.
 The 1,220mm x 320mm boards come in packs of three and cover 1.17 square metres per pack.
 The 2,400mm x 600mm boards are sold separately and cover 1.44 square metres each.
 Add a 20 per cent contingency on top of your final square metre figure to allow for awkward cuts.
 Before you buy the boards, check the edges for damage.
 The tongues-and-grooves are vulnerable to clumsy handling, so be very picky when choosing.

 2. Don overalls, gloves and a dust mask for protection, and finish off with a pair of trainers to aid agility in the loft.
 Set up a temporary work platform on a piece of board set across the ceiling joists it is safer, and more comfortable than trusting your balance.
 Before you start laying boards, check the depth of your insulation.
-Government guidelines recommend a 270mm thickness of insulation blanket.
-Even with the deepest joists this would be impossible to achieve and still put a floor on top.
-Knauf's insulated Supadeck is one solution, another is boarding out only part of the loft and fully insulating the rest.
-You could also consider putting as much insulation beneath standard boards as possible and then fix a foil-type insulator to the inside of the roof trusses later on.
+Government guidelines recommend a minimum 270mm thickness of insulation blanket.
+But joists are usually no more than 100mm deep, so this would be impossible to achieve and still put a floor on top.
+Furthermore, squashing insulation down to fit joist height is a bad idea as this halves it's effectiveness — doubling your heat loss.
+The best solution is to build a raised loft floor above the insulation (details of which are shown here).
+You can still board directly on to the joists if you want, but it is worth noting that this would not pass a building control inspection, because you wouldn't have the full 270mm depth of insulation, required by regulations.
+Whatever you do, make sure you put as much insulation beneath the boards as possible.

-3. Place the first board across the joists.
-If the board overhangs (as in the picture) mark it at the centre of the last joist it crosses and make a straight cut at this point with a jigsaw.
+3. If you intend to board directly on to the joists instead of having a raise floor, then start by placing the first board across the joists.
+If the board overhangs mark it at the centre of the last joist it crosses and make a straight cut at this point with a jigsaw.
 This allows the board that will butt up to its end to be supported by the joist.

 4. For maximum strength the boards must be laid in a staggered pattern, in such a way that neighbouring joins do not line up.
 Lay a full board next to the first one and then mark or measure if it needs to be cut (SEE STEP 3).

 5. Cut the second board (if necessary) and slide it into position with the first board, making sure the tongue-and-groove is fully connected to form an almost invisible join.
-Drill two or three pilot holes along the join and then fix with screws.
+Fix with two or three screws along the join.